What Is Heart Disease?

-Patients who notice that their heartbeats are abnormally fast, slow, or irregular may be experiencing irregular electrical impulses termed arrhythmias.
+People who notice that their heartbeats are abnormally fast, slow, or irregular may be experiencing irregular electrical impulses known as arrhythmias.
 They may also have symptoms of weakness, shortness of breath, and anxiety.
 Arrhythmias can alter, slow or even stop the heart's ability to pump blood.
-Consequently, individuals with arrhythmias should seek emergency medical care especially if the arrhythmia is persistent or causes any symptoms related to heart attack symptoms such as chest pain.
+Consequently, individuals with arrhythmias should seek emergency medical care especially if the arrhythmia is persistent or causes any symptoms related to heart attack symptoms, such as chest pain.
 Ventricular fibrillation and atrial fibrillation are two examples of arrhythmias.
 Atrial fibrillation may increase the risk of a stroke.

 Cardiomyopathy is a condition indicated by abnormal heart muscle.
 Abnormal muscles make it harder for your heart to pump blood to the rest of the body.

 - Dilated (stretched and thinned muscle)

 - Hypertrophic (thickened heart muscle)